-We have a 12 place school led resourced provision (RP) which supports pupils from across the Local Authority who have an Education, Health and Care plan and meet the criteria for our provision, including a diagnosed developmental language disorder The RP is managed by a specialist teacher who works closely with teaching and Learning partners as well as two Speech and Language Therapists who work in the RP for 3 days a week.
+We have a 12 place school led resourced provision (RP) which supports pupils from across the Local Authority who have an Education, Health and Care plan and meet the criteria for our provision, including a diagnosed developmental language disorder The RP is managed by a specialist teacher who works closely with teaching and Learning partners as well as Speech and Language Therapists who work in the RP for 3 days a week.
 The RP staff form part of a team who work collaboratively with class teachers, outside agencies and families.

 Each child is formally assessed by a Speech and Language Therapist on entry to the RP.
 Informal baseline classroom assessments also help staff to establish a clear starting point for the children.
 The children continue to have ongoing assessments in order to show progress and evaluate the effectiveness of different interventions and strategies.
 These pupils are reviewed and assessed as part of their statutory annual review cycle.
+All RP pupils are integrated within their classroom for the majority of their school day.
+Withdrawal for specialist intervention or planned activities is timetabled as required.